peta LiLY

 Calibrate - ABC – Always Be Calibrating (in the play Glengarry Glennross the salesmen are taught to Always Be Closing.
 Ok you don't need to do it ALWAYS.
 But it does provide a useful way to stay present (and build awareness).
 Practice Calibration (measuring) – 'How were they before they laughed? how are they now?
 How much did they laugh?
 Did all of them laugh or only three?
 Was I expecting more or less reaction?
 How does that make me feel?
 What if I do it again – calibrate the response – is it satisfyingly the same or less?
 Or better?
 How do i feel about that?
 What is happening with the audience now?' (all this is done by the performer within the clown - or as Gaulier described...the scientist (see further below).

-Check – check the audience's reaction, their breathing, the look into their eyes (see above) - Check in with yourself - the audience loves to watch the clown think and feel ... don't slide over your inner emotional beats
+Check - check the audience's reaction, their breathing, the look into their eyes (see above) - Check in with yourself - the audience loves to watch the clown think and feel ... don't slide over your inner emotional beats.
+Separate checking from doing.
+Do, check, re-do, check.

-When you hear a laugh, look - or even better to say 'deliver your face to the audience.
+Clock - when you hear a laugh, look - or even better to say 'deliver your face to the audience.
 Clocking is turning your (clock) face to the audience, in the direction of laughter.
-You are not looking for approval, simply aCknowledging the laugh - as Avner the Eccentric says: 'Laughter is an interruption that must be dealt with'
+You are not looking for approval, simply aCknowledging the laugh - as Avner the Eccentric says: 'Laughter is an interruption that must be dealt with'.
+Clocking is a comedic term for delivering the face to the audience.
+It's a notiCing, but it's also a sharing.
+It gives a chance to Connect - to remind the audience there is no fourth wall.

 Count – dare for the rule of three – if something goes wrong you probably either lost Contact, lost your joy, ignored a reaction from the audience, ignored an impulse inside yourself etc. Embrace the opportunity to aCknowledge the failure (it's the Clown's job to show its Humanity) and move on